Marking time on photography

 Roger Dean, the photographer and blogger, has been working on a self-published book which is now, at last, almost ready to print.
 This is not some quickie print-on-demand number, but a proper book (with belly band).
 Roger has just launched a Kickstarter project to get the job onto the press.
 I’ve pledged my support!

-To go with the carte-de-visite of the SS Denmark with its cabin plan on the back, I have another—showing the SS Hibernian.
+To go with the carte-de-visite of the SS Denmark with its cabin plan on the back, I have acquired another—showing the SS Hibernian.
 Perhaps this is the start of a collection.

 The purser of the steam yacht ‘Merrie England’